 Location: San Francisco

-What was the biggest lesson you learned from the eco+historical project?
+What was the biggest lesson you learned from your award-winning Marin Country Day School project?

 What insights from this and other sustainable projects would you share with other professionals?